Police ranks of the United Kingdom: Powers

 In relation to police officers of the Home Office or territorial police forces of England and Wales, section 30 of the Police Act 1996 states that "a member of a police force shall have all the powers and privileges of a Constable throughout England and Wales and the adjacent United Kingdom waters".
 Police officers do not need to be on duty to exercise their powers and can act off-duty if circumstances require it (technically placing themselves back on duty).
 Officers from the police forces of Scotland and Northern Ireland and non-territorial special police forces have different jurisdictions.
 See List of law enforcement agencies in the United Kingdom, Crown Dependencies and British Overseas Territories for a fuller description of jurisdictions.
+The BTP have policing rights as a Constable.

-Detective, reserve, training and temporary ranks
+Detective, reserve and other rank types

 Detectives

 Officers holding ranks up to and including chief superintendent who are members of the Criminal Investigation Department (CID) or Special Branch (and certain other units) have the prefix "detective" before their rank.
 Due to the nature of their duties, these officers generally wear plain clothes (except for ceremonial purposes) and so do not wear the corresponding rank insignia; however, they still operate within the same structure as their uniformed counterparts.

 In the United Kingdom, detective ranks are not superior to those of uniformed officers and a detective has the same powers and authority as a uniformed officer of the same rank.
-The "detective" prefix designates that the officer has received suitable training and passed related examinations to conduct criminal investigations.
+The "detective" prefix designates that the officer has received suitable training and passed related examinations to conduct serious or complex criminal investigations.